 Unless you live in a detached house, you will need to reach an agreement with your neighbours over shared walls before converting your basement.
 The correct notices will need to be issued and consents obtained from all neighbours whose boundaries might be affected at least two months before work begins.

 If you are using a contractor to design, manage and complete your basement project, they will usually deal with any party wall agreements that need to be reached, along with planning applications and building regulations.
-If not, you will need to instruct a surveyor and this can cost £700-£900 per neighbour.
+If not, you will need to instruct a surveyor and this can cost £700 to £900 per neighbour (you will be obliged to pay for both surveyor fees).

-If you get your neighbours on board, they may consent to the work and there won’t be any fees involved, but you’ll need to get this in writing.
+If you get your neighbours on board, they may consent to the work and there won’t be any fees involved, but you’ll need to get this in writing on a waiver form.

 Light wells or skylights are the most obvious way of introducing light and ventilation into a basement.
 There are potential planning issues – notably within Conservation Areas – but there are design solutions for most situations.
 A small opening with a walkable grill over it can make a big difference to the feel of a basement space, and add real value.
 Larger openings can have a protective covering in toughened glass.